ibexa/documentation-user/docs/content_management/edit_images.md

 !!! note

     Cropping to focal point is not automatic.
-The site's templates must be adapted for this to happen.
+The website's templates must be adapted for this to happen.
     See [Use focal point]([[= developer_doc =]]/templating/embed_and_list_content/render_images/#use-focal-point)
     in developer documentation for an example of implementing such cropping.